Advertisements

 Q: Once my puppy is born... what's the earliest you recommend we come to see the litter.

-A: We offer “visitation”, to see pups, after the pups are vaccinated and are 7 weeks old, basically pickup day.
+A: We offer “visitation”, to see our dogs and any older pups but our litters are after the pups are vaccinated and are 7 weeks old, basically pickup day.
 Please wear appropriate clothing/shoes.
 No one, outside of ourselves, is allowed in the whelping barn.
 All pups are pre-determined for their new homes by us.

 Q: What do I need to do in order to put a deposit down on a puppy?